ashik112/extensive-react-skeleton/README.md

 All redux related code.
 #### `routes`
 Page routing. `PrivateRoute.jsx` is for authenticated routing.
+#### `services`
+Reusable services goes here.
+They can be used throughout the whole application.
+Example: Api Service, Storage Service.
 #### `components`
 `React Material Kit` components.
 #### `jsconfig.json`